 - Roku Streaming Stick+ – Roku’s premium 4K streaming stick.

-- Roku Premiere – A tiny, mid-priced 4K streaming box.
+- Roku Premiere (see our review)– A tiny, mid-priced 4K streaming box.

 - Roku Express (see our review) – The cheap, entry-level streaming device.